 Enter a minimum of 4 preferences (if available) by placing the number 1 to 4 in the box to the left of the activity time (see example below).
 Click on Save when you are finished.

-To change your allocation, click on the activity listed on the left hand side to display your allocation and the other available timeslots.
-Click on "SELECT" to select a different timeslot.
+You can change your allocation by clicking on the activity listed on the left hand side to display your allocation and the other available timeslots.
+Click "SELECT" to select a different timeslot.
 A confirmation message will appear confirming your change was successful.
+If you cannot view your allocation, please contact Deakin Central

 The process for changing allocation using your phone or tablet is the same as if you were using a PC.